thenervelab/hippius-cli/readme.md

 - **Wallet Management**
   - Create a new hotkey wallet
   - List all available wallets
-  - View wallet balance
-  - Transfer funds between wallets

 - **Storage Operations**
   - Pin and unpin files
   - Decentralized file storage management

-- **Node Management**
+### Node Management
 - Register different node types:
+  - **Validator**
+    - Register a Validator node with a hotkey
-    - Validator
+    - Register a Validator node with a coldkey
+  - **Storage Miner**
+    - Register a Storage Miner node with a hotkey
-    - Storage Miner
+    - Register a Storage Miner node with a coldkey
 - Query node information
 - View node registration requirements

 - **Miner Operations**
   - Check miner registration requirements